Skip to content

 - run: npm ci

-If any setup step returns a non-zero exit code, remaining steps are skipped and the agent proceeds with the partial environment.
+If a setup step returns a non-zero exit code, GitHub skips the remaining steps and the agent proceeds with the partial environment.

-Three runner tiers are available, each trading cost for capability:
+Three runner tiers are available.
+Each trades cost for capability:

-• Standard runners — default GitHub-hosted runners, sufficient for most tasks
+• Standard runners — the default GitHub-hosted runners, enough for most tasks

-• Larger runnersspecify the runner label (e.g., ubuntu-4-core) for compute-intensive setup or agent tasks.
-Only Ubuntu x64 and Windows 64-bit are supported; macOS and other platforms are not compatible with the coding agent (GitHub Docs).
+• Larger runners — name the runner label, for example ubuntu-4-core, for heavy setup or agent tasks.
+The coding agent supports only Ubuntu x64 and Windows 64-bit. macOS and other platforms do not work (GitHub Docs).

-• Self-hosted runners via ARC — Actions Runner Controller for environments requiring network restrictions or custom hardware.
-Requires ephemeral, single-use runners not reused across jobs.
+• Self-hosted runners via ARC — Actions Runner Controller, for environments that need network restrictions or custom hardware.
+These need ephemeral, single-use runners that no job reuses.

-Self-hosted runners require disabling the coding agent's integrated firewall in repository settings and configuring your own network security controls to allow connections to the required hosts (GitHub Docs).
+Self-hosted runners take two steps.
+Disable the coding agent's built-in firewall in repository settings, then set up your own network security controls to allow connections to the required hosts (GitHub Docs).

-For general patterns on keeping credentials out of agent context, see Secrets Management for Agent Workflows.
+For broader patterns on keeping credentials out of agent context, see Secrets Management for Agent Workflows.

-The coding agent accesses secrets through a dedicated copilot environment configured in repository settings.
-Environment secrets (API keys, passwords) and variables are available to both setup steps and agent operations.
-This isolates agent credentials from other CI/CD environments.
+The coding agent reads secrets from a dedicated copilot environment you configure in repository settings.
+Both setup steps and agent operations can use its environment secrets, such as API keys and passwords, and its variables.
+This keeps agent credentials separate from your other CI/CD environments.

-The principle — deterministic setup over trial-and-error discovery — transfers to any agent execution environment:
+The principle — deterministic setup over trial-and-error discovery — applies to any agent execution environment:

-• Claude Code — use CLAUDE.md to declare expected tools and project setup commands
+• Claude Code — use CLAUDE.md to declare the expected tools and project setup commands

 • Docker-based agents — treat the Dockerfile as the setup specification

-• Local agents — use setup scripts or Makefiles that agents can invoke deterministically
+• Local agents — use setup scripts or Makefiles that agents can run deterministically

-Every minute an agent spends figuring out its environment is a minute not spent on your actual task, and the results are less reproducible.
+Every minute an agent spends working out its environment is a minute it does not spend on your task.
+The results are also less reproducible.

-• One-off exploratory tasks: Maintaining a bootstrap file is overhead; if a task is run once and the environment is discarded immediately, trial-and-error discovery may be faster than writing and debugging setup steps.
+• One-off exploratory tasks — a bootstrap file is overhead.
+If you run a task once and discard the environment straight away, trial-and-error discovery may beat writing and debugging setup steps.

-• Rapidly evolving dependencies: A bootstrap spec that pins tool versions can become stale faster than it's updated, causing the agent to run with outdated tooling while developers assume the environment is current.
-Treat copilot-setup-steps.yml as production code with the same review and update discipline — GitHub recommends being explicit about versions and installation methods rather than letting the agent resolve them ad hoc, precisely to avoid unexpected versions (GitHub Blog).
+• Rapidly evolving dependencies — a spec that pins tool versions can go stale faster than anyone updates it.
+The agent then runs with outdated tooling while developers assume the environment is current.
+Treat copilot-setup-steps.yml as production code, with the same review and update discipline.
+GitHub recommends being explicit about versions and installation methods rather than letting the agent resolve them, precisely to avoid unexpected versions (GitHub Blog).

-• Opaque partial failures: The coding agent proceeds with a partial environment if a setup step fails.
-A failing bootstrap step produces no guardrail — the agent still runs, but in a degraded state, making failures harder to attribute than a full stop would be.
+• Opaque partial failures — the coding agent proceeds with a partial environment if a setup step fails.
+A failing bootstrap step gives you no guardrail.
+The agent still runs, but in a degraded state, which makes failures harder to trace than a full stop would.

 Key Takeaways